laradock/laradock/README.md

 <a name="MySQL-root-access"></a>
 ### MySQL root access

-The default username and password for the root mysql user are `root` and `root `.
+The default username and password for the root MySQL user are `root` and `root `.

-1 - Enter the mysql contaier: `docker-compose exec mysql bash`.
+1 - Enter the MySQL container: `docker-compose exec mysql bash`.

 2 - Enter mysql: `mysql -uroot -proot` for non root access use `mysql -uhomestead -psecret`.